 Four Noble Truths Pilgrimage and Seminar

 SINI’s signature annual program revolves around a sacred journey.
 This is an opportunity in which monastics and lay people from different cultures converge for a two-week intensive.
-Participants delve deeply into the most foundational Buddhist teachings at the very places they were delivered over 2500 years ago.
+Participants delve deeply into the most foundational Buddhist teachings, at the locations where they were first delivered over 2500 years ago.
 This year, SINI is offering a four-week online seminar.

 These questions form the core of this unique program.
 It draws from both traditional sutra and commentary source material, and helps to deepen our appreciation of its profound and timeless truth in our lives, especially in this time of unprecedented global and personal suffering.

 Each year, participants from around the world and monastics from Tibet, Nepal and Bhutan, join for a two week intensive program of teachings, practice, prayer and pilgrimage.
 The first part of the program begins with a week-long seminar at SINI and marks the first stop on a pilgrimage route, which leads participants to the most sacred sites in the Indian Buddhist world, including Sarnath’s Dhammek Stupa, Vulture Peak, Nalanda, and Bodhgaya.